openebs/zfs-localpv/docs/backup-restore.md

 ### 6. Do the Restore

-1. We can restore the backup using below command, we can provide the namespace mapping if we want to restore in different namespace.
+We can restore the backup using below command, we can provide the namespace mapping if we want to restore in different namespace.
 If namespace mapping is not provided, then it will restore in the source namespace in which the backup was present.

 ```
 velero restore create --from-backup my-backup --restore-volumes=true --namespace-mappings <source-ns>:<dest-ns>
 ```
-2. Check the restore status
+Now we can heck the restore status:

 ```
 $ velero restore get